The vast majority of individuals arrested in America will eventually come into contact with a pretrial, probation, or parole officer.

 Transitioning back into communities following a period of incarceration can be a challenge for a number of reasons, ranging from substance abuse to a lack of employment options.
 However, corrections officials have the opportunity to work with community treatment organizations to match the appropriate supervision and service to the right person at the right time.

 The Office of Juvenile Justice and Delinquency Prevention's (OJJDP) reentry programs help ensure that youth have the tools to become productive, law-abiding members of society upon their return.
-Second Chance Act programs provide specialized services to youth and promote family engagement between incarcerated parents and their children.
 The programs are part of OJJDP's comprehensive approach to enhance public safety, hold youth accountable when they offend, and empower all youth to live up to their full potential.

 To help inform practitioners and policymakers, NIJ's CrimeSolutions.ojp.gov has reviewed numerous community corrections programs and practices, detailing what works, what doesn't, and what is promising in achieving specific outcomes.